usaid-cs/yesterday-i-learned/random.md

 - The tie clip goes between the third and fourth button of the shirt, and should never be longer than 3/4 of the tie's width.
 - Mr.T (Tureaud) was a wrestler.
 - _Two_ fast elevators/lifts go a long way when searching for an apartment.
 Also, don't rent the apartment next to the garbage/rubbish chute.
 Even if it doesn't smell, you'll hear things tumbling down it every other minute.
-- Fingerprint scanners work when you are asleep.
-Face unlock doesn't.
-If you have a jealous spouse, don't trust the finger.
 - Washing jeans only when they smell is [apparently](http://www.businessinsider.com/how-often-you-should-wash-jeans-2016-3) the actual best way to treat them.
 - You can go around signing people's PGP public keys, _and_ upload your signing of the key to the keyserver anonymously.
 This is because no one forces you to do it, and [people tend to trust whichever key is more signed than others.](https://pgp.mit.edu/pks/lookup?op=vindex&search=0x79BE3E4300411886)
 - To understand why [the automotive equivalent of Sears](http://www.canadiantire.ca/en.html) is still going up, you have to know why people shop there.
 To know why people shop there, you have to know where else they can get new tires these days.
 Not a lot of places really.
 Dealerships rip you off, Tire shops are questionable sometimes, eBay takes a long time, stuff like that.
 You also want to know why people even buy those things.
 The answer is: winter.